jaksonlin/pitest-gradle-plugin/dev.md

-run `gradle publishToMavenLocal` to publish to local maven run `gradle publish` to publish to the configured remote maven
+run `gradle publishToMavenLocal` to publish to local maven run `gradle publish` to publish to the configured remote maven run `gradle mutest --refresh-dependencies` to run mutest with the local maven and refresh the dependencies (if we have some change on the code and re-publish without version change, we need to run `mutest --refresh-dependencies` to get the latest dependencies)

 ## build and publish to local maven